 Quite simply, the 1Password extension not only makes life easier for you, but it is an important safety feature on its own.

 As always be careful about what software you run and install on your system.
 On your Mac, open System Preferences > Security & Privacy > General.
 You’ll see an Allow apps downloaded from: setting there.
 We strongly recommend confirming that this setting is configured so that only apps from trusted sources can be opened.
-You can read more about the setting and its options on Apple’s support site.

 Now Xing and his team point out that this isn’t a guaranteed way to prevent malware being installed.
 They were able to get a malicious app approved by the Mac App Store review process.
 However, I think it is reasonable to assume that now that Apple reviewers know what to look for, it will be much harder for that specific kind of malware to get through.